 We live in a multilingual world.
 Yet more than 90 percent of Americans who study foreign languages in schools and universities choose French, German, Italian, or Spanish, according to the National Council of Less Commonly Taught Languages.
 Only nine percent of students choose any of the other thousands of languages spoken by the overwhelming majority of people around the world.

 At American University, the Department of World Languages and Cultures (WLC) is working to change this.
 This fall, students can take WLC classes in thirteen different languages, including four less commonly taught languages: Persian, Swahili, Portuguese, and Hebrew.
-This fall marks the first time that the department will offer Persian classes in nearly twenty years.
+This fall marks the first time that the department will offer Persian classes in nearly twelve years.

 While learning these languages, students will also gain valuable exposure to global cultures, history, and literature.
 Erez Naaman, Associate Professor and Chair of the WLC, says that learning new languages allows students to connect to people across the world and immerse themselves in different societies.
 “Language is the gateway to culture,” he explains.
 “We are helping AU students to become both linguistically and culturally proficient in various world regions.”